wattcarbon/WEATS/PeerCo/small_scale_self_consumed_solar.md

 2. the system is a fixed installation, meaning that the PV system is mounted on a unique specific site where it will operate throughout the project

-3. generation is measured by a digital meter with hourly (or sub-hourly) resolution whose data can be communicated automatically by digital means
+3. generation is measured by the inverter(s) or a digital meter with high resolution data, which can either be communicated automatically by digital means (e.g. Rest API) or retrieved manually

 4. the asset owner documents the following: